Olivia-Feldman/NUGAN-DISTGAN/README.md

 ## DIST-GAN

-The Dist-GAN introduces the latent distance constriant and discriminator score constraint that work towards preventing mode collapse in the generator.
+Dist-GAN introduces the latent distance constraint and discriminator score constraint that work towards preventing mode collapse.
 The Dist-GAN network consists of an autoencoder, a generator, and a discriminator that are trained with these two novel constraints.
-The training contains three phases, 1) Training the encoder and generator with the latent distance constraint 2) training the discriminator with the discriminator score constraint, and 3) Training the generator a second time.
+The training contains three phases, 1) Training the encoder and generator with the latent distance constraint, 2) training the discriminator with the discriminator score constraint, and 3) Training the generator a second time.

-A sigmoid loss function was created to return a sigmoid loss logits probability.
-This is used for the discriminator loss and takes in the logits probaility and class labels to determine the sigmoid loss.
+A sigmoid loss function was developed to return a sigmoid loss logits probability.
+This is used to calculate the discriminator loss and takes in the logits probability and class labels to determine the sigmoid loss.

-The latent distance constraint is used to regularize the auto-encoder to enforace a compatibility between the latent samples and data samples.
+The latent distance constraint is used to regularize the auto-encoder and enforce compatibility between the latent samples and data samples.
 A distance distribution metric is for the latent and data sample distributions.

-The discriminator score constraint is used to calculate the distance of distributions between the generator -discrciminator along with a gradient penalty to determine the total D_loss from the discriminator.
+The discriminator score constraint is used to calculate the distance of distributions between the generator and discriminator, along with a gradient penalty to determine the total D_loss from the discriminator.

 [DIST-GAN repo](https://github.com/tntrung/gan/blob/master/distgan_image/distgan_mnist.py)